How does Bridge-Style Power Kit work?

 Between the Power Inlet & Power Outlet, there’s an Electrical Wire (Not a Power Cord) that runs inside the wall to “Bridge” the power from Power Inlet to the Power Outlet.
 Therefore, it does NOT involve tapping into your internal electrical circuit.

-Once the kit is installed, you’d plug in the power cord from Power Inlet into one of your existing electrical outlet s in order to energize the power connection from Power Inlet to the Power Outlet portion of the Bridge-Style Power Kit.
+Once the Bridge-Style Power Kit is installed, external power cord that comes with the kit plugs in into an existing electrical outlet near by and then plugs into the Power Inlet which energizes the Power Outlet of the Bridge-Style Power Kit.

 Why Not just Put the TV Power Cord in the Wall?

 Any “Flexible Power Cords” such as TV Power cord or Sound Bar Power cord or Power Extension cords are NOT low-voltage wires.
 Therefore, they cannot be hidden / buried in walls or ceilings as it’s against the building code. (it’s considered as fire hazard)